Community Standards for Minecraft

-o Minecraft has a zero-tolerance policy towards hate speech, bullying, harassing, sexual solicitation, or threatening others.
+To keep the Minecraft community welcoming and inclusive for everyone, we have a zero-tolerance policy towards hate speech, terrorist or violent extremist content, bullying, harassing, sexual solicitation, fraud, or threatening others.

 Any player that meets the following criteria may submit a case review:

 - The enforcement's duration is greater than 24 hours in length.